Skip to content

 Guided Pathways Workshops

-CCRC's guided pathways workshop series includes resources to help you reimagine program onboarding at your college using the Ask-Connect-Inspire-Plan (ACIP) framework.
-The self-guided workshops focus on helping students choose a program of study; connect with faculty, students, and others with similar interests; take a course that “lights their fire” for learning; and build a full-program educational plan.
+This workshop series provides guidance on how to reimagine program onboarding to help students choose a program of study; connect with faculty, students, and others with similar interests; take a course that “lights their fire” for learning; and build a full-program educational plan.

 Learn more